-You can use the work for free but you MUST credit the artist and respect the Creative Commons License.
+You can use our work for free but you MUST credit scottholmesmusic.com and respect the Creative Commons License.

-A commercial use is primarily intended for commercial advantage or monetary compensation.
+(A commercial use is primarily intended for commercial advantage or monetary compensation.
+See below for examples).

 Examples of monetary compensation –